 Many Filipinos have fond memories of turon because it’s something we grew up eating.
 In fact, whenever my US-based brother visits the Philippines, it’s one of the first dishes he looks for.
 Cheap and easy to make, it’s Filipino comfort food at its most delicious.

 Like many people, turon is personally one of my favorite Filipino snacks.
-Eaten at room temperature, it’s always filled with plantain but some versions can be made with a thin sliver of langka (jackfruit) as well.
+Eaten at room temperature, it’s always filled with saba but some versions can be made with a thin sliver of langka (jackfruit) as well.
 At restaurants, it can be served warm with a scoop of vanilla ice cream for dessert.
 It’s so delicious.